jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 about, so that is fine.

 Those are ephemeral, and they are usually nameless.
 And, in programming languages, values are often usually nameless.
-Right?
 We have the same notion.
 We can pass values.
 We get our value as a return from a function.
 We just have it.
 We start processing it.

 Java is not a particularly strong language for values because everything, almost, is a reference type.
 But in languages that really